ornament-orm/ornament/docs/joining/cascade.md

 we want Ornament to load instead of the "flat" integer value.
 The default quess to load the sub-model with an `id` property that matches the property value (in this case, `thumbnail`).
-You can optionally annotate with `@Mapping` to override this behavious. `@Mapping` takes a list of key/value pairs, where the keys are the property that should match on the sub-model, and the values are the property whose value on the parent model is used.
+You can optionally annotate with `@Mapping` to override this behaviour. `@Mapping` takes a list of key/value pairs, where the keys are the property that should match on the sub-model, and the values are the property whose value on the parent model is used.
 Hence, for the `ImageModel` we could specify `@Mapping id = thumbnail` to mimic the default behaviour.

-The `$images` property is also annotated with a `@Model`, but since it is an array Ornament will automatically created a one-to-many relationship.
+The `$images` property is also annotated with a `@Model`, but since it is an array Ornament will automatically create a one-to-many relationship.

 > Models retrieved using `find` are automatically given their related models.
 > For models retrieved using `query` you should call `load` manually on each